If you're looking to grow your company or increase sales, then understanding your customers is vital.

 Interests → Level of excitement people get from engaging with something

 Opinions → Thought on religion, gender, politics, environment, cultural topics, etc.

 Social classes are another crucial element of psychographic segmentation because it shows the purchasing power of different social classes.
-When companies target their customers by their social classes, they shouldn't only consider willingness to pay, but they should also consider their ability to pay.
+When companies target their customers by their social classes, they shouldn't only consider their willingness to pay, but they should also consider their ability to pay.

-Here are the most common social classes the population is divided where top upper class represents the richest of the rich and bottom lower class represents the people with the lowest purchasing power:
+Here are the most common social classes the population is divided where the top upper class represents the richest of the rich and the bottom lower class represents the people with the lowest purchasing power:

 Top Upper Class

 In general, customers' attitudes are shaped by their cultural background and where they grew up.